 A methamphetamine overdose may be acute (sudden) or chronic (long-term).

-A much weaker form of methamphetamine is sold as a prescription under the brand name Desoxyn.
-It is used to treat narcolepsy.
-However, it is not often used.
+A much weaker form of methamphetamine is sold as a prescription with the brand name Desoxyn.
+It is sometimes used to treat narcolepsy.
 Adderall, a brand name drug containing amphetamine, is used to treat ADHD.

 If you take a large amount of the drug, you will likely have some more dangerous side effects, including: